The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

-With these tighter restrictions on $a$ and two baby $\mandel$'s existing, we can actually observe the two baby $\mandel$'s intersecting in the $c$-plane and passing through one another for various values of $a$ chosen.
+Now we will take a closer look at two baby $\mandel$'s which intersect in the $c$-plane and pass through one another along a line of $a$ values.

-We define the center of a baby $\mandel$ in the $c$-parameter plane to be the $c$-value for which the critical point is the same as the critical value.
-In other words the critical point is a fixed point of $R_{n,a,c}$.
+We define the center of a baby $\mandel$ in the $c$-parameter plane to be the $c$-value for which the critical point is the same as the critical value; i.e., the critical point is a fixed point of $R_{n,a,c}$.
 If we wish to find the center of a baby $\mandel$ associated with $v_+$, then we are solving the equation $a^{1/2n} = c + 2\sqrt{a}$ for $c$, which is

 By Lemma \ref{cParameter_Plane_Symmetric_over_imaginaryAxis_lemma}, the baby $\mandel$ associated with $v_-$ is just a reflection over the imaginary axis of the $c$-parameter plane.
 We reflect $c_+$ over the imaginary axis to find the center of the baby $\mandel$ associated with $v_-$ to be